simongregersen/thyultra/content.en/_index.md

 take you onto small single tracks in-between the dunes, down to the beach, and through coniferous plantations and small coastal fishing villages where fishing cutters are still beached every day.

 The longest courses start in Bulbjerg and finish in the village of Agger, following the northwest coast of Jutland.
-Courses primarily follow the [The West Coast Trail](https://naturstyrelsen.dk/naturoplevelser/naturguider/vestkyststien/) and 'Redningsvejen', the old lifeboat road.
+Courses primarily follow the [West Coast Trail](https://naturstyrelsen.dk/naturoplevelser/naturguider/vestkyststien/) and 'Redningsvejen', the old lifeboat road.
 In 2025 a 100 km course is also offered.
 The 100 km course sets out from Bulbjerg and takes you through the Vester Thorup Plantation before heading south.